iamsukhe/iamsukhe/README.md

 ### Hi there, I'm Sukhvinder Singh - aka [Sukhe][website] 👋
 ## I'm a Developer, Electrical Student, and Love to Code!!

-- 🔭 Backend Developer at Suraasa
+- 🔭 CS Student at University of Essex

 <h3>Connect with me:</h3>
 <p>